lunar-insight/lunar-resources-insight/README.md

 ### Using UI components

 The project use [Storybook](https://storybook.js.org/) for components library.
-To launch the local library storybook interface, the command is ``npm start storybook``.
+To launch the local library storybook interface, the command is ``npm run storybook``.
 Components can be created to be used in the project.

 ### Launch